Swayamjimmy/Unbuilt/README.md

 Concrete project ideas
 ```

-This makes IdeaForge a **problem discovery engine**, not simply an idea generator.
+This makes Unbuilt a **problem discovery engine**, not simply an idea generator.

 ---

-# Why IdeaForge is Useful
+# Why Unbuilt is Useful

 ## 1. It starts with evidence instead of imagination